mhamzakhalid2279/RAGify/README.md

 ## 🔧 Chunking Strategies

-RAGify automatically picks the best strategy based on your table's shape:
+RAGlitheon automatically picks the best strategy based on your table's shape:

 | Strategy | When Used | How It Works |
 |---|---|---|